saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/inventory-mgmt/createExternalInventoryReset.md

 * use externalFacilityId, productIdentType, productIdentValue to [findOrCreateFacilityInventoryItem](findOrCreateFacilityInventoryItem.md)
 * look up InventoryItem for the product at the facility.
 * Compare ATP and QOH at facility with the external inventory to compute quantityOnHandDiff, availableToPromiseDiff.
-* Prepare following data and save it in the database.
+* If, ATP or QOH diff is found, Prepare following data and save it in the database.
 * On successful processing of input data, create InventoryItemDetail record.
 * In case of any issues in ProductFacility lookup or InventoryItem lookup, Save the input data as is in the database.